partiql/partiql-lang-kotlin/docs/dev/RewriterToVisitorTransformGuide.md

 This slight difference can lead to some different behaviors when translating `innerRewriteSelect` (e.g. StaticTypeRewriter).
 So to completely solve this issue, you can have your VisitorTransform implement [`VisitorTransformBase`](https://github.com/partiql/partiql-lang-kotlin/blob/master/lang/src/org/partiql/lang/eval/visitors/VisitorTransformBase.kt) and call `transformExprSelectEvaluationOrder` rather than `transformExprSelect` to get the same behavior.

+It's also worth noting that `innerRewriteSelect` and the visitor transform equivalent, `transformExprSelectEvaluationOrder`, can be used to avoid infinite recursion in the case of nested rewriter/transform instances.

 ```kotlin
 fun transformExprSelectEvaluationOrder(node: PartiqlAst.Expr.Select): PartiqlAst.Expr {
     val from = transformExprSelect_from(node)